nghiango1/hello/ai/README.md

 - Chapter 3: Complete of knowlege via example
 - Chapter 4: The predictation - future

-## Chapter 1: Relation of posibility
+### Chapter 1: Relation of posibility

 1. What is a variable:
-    - How data is represented in machine learning
+    - How data is represented in machine learning: Text, Image, Audio, Human, Our mind, Nature
-        - Text
-        - Image
-        - Audio
-        - Human
-        - Our mind
-        - Nature
     - Vector in machine learning
 2. What is a posibility:
     - What is machine learning useage